magnumjs/mag.js/README.md

 The function object to create a clone instance requires an index/key in its only parameter for use when in an array for identity

-These 3 methods are bound to the exact instance
+These 4 methods are bound to the exact instance

 `getId`
 `draw`
 `getState`
+`getProps`

 ModuleDefinition is the instructions it needs to have a view function:
 ```javascript